 Consumer product and energy majors have taken steps to curb plastic waste to protect the environment.
 The Alliance to End Plastic Waste, which includes Chevron, Dow, ExxonMobil, LyondellBasell, Procter & Gamble, Shell, Total, Veolia plans to focus its resources on developing waste collection infrastructure, innovating in recycling and product design, educating consumers about waste, and cleaning up plastic in the environment.
 Innovations to convert plastic debris into refined fuel products are still in a nascent phase, with companies, including startups, looking to scale up.
 Exhibit 1 shows an illustrative list of companies involved in plastic recycling industry.

-Exhibit 1: Illustrative list of Plastic Recycling Companies.
+Exhibit 1: Illustrative list of plastic recycling companies

 -Utkarsh Gupta and Uday Turaga